 It’s beginning to feel a lot like Christmas!
 ‘Tis the season for family, food, festivity – and great Christmas getaways.
 Whether you’re looking for a city break or wanting to escape the hustle and bustle of the festive period, we’ve put together our top choices for family Christmas breaks in the UK this year.

 Try a Traditional Christmas in York

 York is the perfect place to enjoy a traditional Christmas, with plenty of pubs for a roast dinner and cafés for hot drinks to guard against the Yorkshire chill.
-There’s lots to see and do around the city too; check out the Christmas market in the city centre, the ice rink at the outlet park, or one of the many museums, concerts and galleries.
+There are lots to see and do around the city too; check out the Christmas market in the city centre, the ice rink at the outlet park, or one of the many museums, concerts and galleries.

 As well as being a fantastic city in its own right, York makes a good base from which to get outside and explore Yorkshire.
 With day trips ranging from coastal Whitby to historic Fountains Abbey, there’s plenty to keep the whole family entertained.